jxmot/esp8266-PCF8574/README.md

 * Auto-heckling & cheering, let's say you're playing a game of *Cricket*.
 And you're trying to close out the 19's.
 If you hit the triple the game could congratulate you via a text-to-speech module, or if you keep missing it could also heckle you!

 ### Multiple Presence Sensors

+Use multiple presence sensors to determine occupancy of a space, or track a pet's movements within the monitored space.
+It's likely that I'll use sensors similar to what I used in my [RCWL-0516 project](https://github.com/jxmot/ESP8266-RCWL0516).